prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>An optional list of equality matchers which have to be present
+<p>requiredMatchers defines an optional list of equality matchers which have to be present
 in a selector to query the remote read endpoint.</p>
 </td>
 </tr>